griffithlab/pVACtools/docs/pvacseq/filter_commands.rst

 of <=1 are kept.
 This threshold can be adjusted using the ``--maximum-transcript-support-level`` parameter.

-By default, entries with ``NA`` values will be included in the output.
-This behavior can be turned off by using the ``--exclude-NAs`` flag.
+By default, entries with ``Not Supported`` values will be included in the output.
+These occur if VEP was run without the ``--tsl`` flag or if data is aligned to GRCh37 or older.

 Top Score Filter
 ----------------